DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScheduler/1 Configuration/onAppointmentTooltipShowing.md

 The model data.
 Available only if you use Knockout.

 ##### field(e.targetElement): DxElement
-An element to which target the appointment.
+The target element of the tooltip.

 ---